Towards Causal Inference for Spatio-Temporal Data: Conflict and Forest Loss in Colombia: Introduction

 \subsection{Conflict and forest loss in Colombia}

-Tropical forests show the highest values of biodiversity for many organismic groups, e.g., in terms of vascular plants \citep{kreft2007global}, or certain animal groups like amphibians \citep{hof2011additive}.
-Additionally, contiguous low-land tropical forests store large amounts of carbon \citep{avitabile2016integrated}, play an important role in climate-regulation, and provide livelihoods to millions of people \citep{lambin2011global}.
-Yet, tropical forest loss remains a major global environmental problem, as many of these areas continue to be under pressure due to agricultural expansion \citep{carlson2013carbon, angelsen1999rethinking}, legal and illicit mining \citep{sonter2017mining}, timber harvest \citep{pearson2014carbon} or urban expansion \citep{defries2010deforestation}.

-A problem that is still only partly understood is the interaction between forest loss and armed conflicts \citep{baumann2016impacts}, which are frequent events in tropical areas \citep{petter2002armed, pettersson2015armed}.
-In particular, it has been reported that armed conflict may have both positive and negative impacts on forest loss.
-On the one hand, conflict can lead to increasing pressure on forests, as (illegal) timber exports may allow for financing warfare activities \citep{harrison2015blood}.
-Also, reduced law enforcement in conflict regions may lead to plundering natural resources or undertaking illegal mining activities, altogether leading to increasing forest loss \citep{irland2008state, butsic2015conservation}.
-On the other hand, the outbreak of armed conflicts can also reduce the pressure on forest resources.
-This may happen, for example, when economic and political insecurity interrupt large-scale mining activities, or economic sanctions stopping international timber trade \citep{lebillon2000political}.
-Investors may further be hesitant to invest in agricultural activities \citep{collier2000economic}, thereby reducing the pressure on forest areas compared to peace times \citep{gorsevski2012analysis}.
-In a global overview, \citet{gaynor2016war} call for a regional nuanced analysis of such interactions.
+Tropical forests are rich in biodiversity \citep{kreft2007global}, store large amounts of carbon \citep{avitabile2016integrated}, play an important role in climate-regulation, and provide livelihoods to millions of people \citep{lambin2011global}.
+Yet, tropical forests continue to be under pressure due to agricultural expansion \citep{ angelsen1999rethinking}, mining \citep{sonter2017mining}, timber harvest \citep{pearson2014carbon} or urban expansion \citep{defries2010deforestation}.
+A problem that is still only partly understood is the interaction between forest loss and armed conflicts \citep{baumann2016impacts}, which are frequent events in tropical areas \citep{pettersson2015armed}.
+Armed conflict may have both positive and negative impacts on forest loss.
+On one hand, conflict can lead to increasing pressure on forests, as timber may finance warfare activities \citep{harrison2015blood}.
+Also, reduced law enforcement in conflict regions may lead to plundering of natural resources leading to increasing forest loss \citep{butsic2015conservation}.
+On the other hand, the outbreak of armed conflicts can reduce pressure on forest resources, e.g., when economic and political insecurity interrupt large-scale mining activities, or when economic sanctions stop international timber trade \citep{lebillon2000political}.
+Investors may furthermore be hesitant to invest in agricultural activities \citep{collier2000economic}, thereby reducing the pressure on forest areas compared to peace times \citep{gorsevski2012analysis}.